Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 I have written extensively on lithium and its effectiveness in managing mood disorders, particularly Bipolar Disorder.
 It's also an excellent med for people with suicidal ideation, protects neurons in the brain, slows down aging, and may prevent Dementia.

-However, like almost every other medication, it's not all rosy with lithium.
-It, too, has its side effects.
-But the good news is, you can significantly reduce the risks of side effects of lithium by using the drug in subtherapeutic doses.
+But the good news is, you can significantly reduce the risks of side effects of lithium by using the drug in subtherapeutic doses, referred to as low dose lithium.

 Common side effects of lithium